tarsil/cookiecutter-fastapi/{{ cookiecutter.project_root_name }}/README.md

 ## Run tests

-- `make run-tests` - Runs all the standard tests.
+- `make test` - Runs all the standard tests.